SciTools/iris/docs/iris/src/developers_guide/graphics_tests.rst

 =========================

-Prior to Iris 1.10, all graphics tests compared against a stored reference image with a small allowed RMS tolerance, based on RGB values in each pixel.
+Prior to Iris 1.10, all graphics tests compared against a stored reference image with a small tolerance on pixel values.

 From Iris v1.11 onward, we want to support testing Iris against multiple versions of matplotlib (and some other dependencies).
-To make these reasonable, we have now rewritten "check_graphic" to allow multiple alternative 'correct' results without including many more images in the Iris repository.
+To make this manageable, we have now rewritten "check_graphic" to allow multiple alternative 'correct' results without including many more images in the Iris repository.
 This consists of :

- * using a hash of image output pixels (the SHA of a PNG file) as the basis for checking test results
+ * using a perceptual 'image hash' of the outputs (see
+   <<https://github.com/JohannesBuchner/imagehash>) as the basis for checking
+   test results.
  * storing the hashes of 'known accepted results' for each test in a database in the repo (which is actually stored in ``lib/iris/tests/results/imagerepo.json``).